-For the rubrics completed, CSES Ph.D. students rated at the level of mastery for developing essential skills and contributing to the advancement of science through production of original and independent research.
-The Ph.D. program is based strongly on production of dissertation research that requires skills development and production of novel, publishable research that contributes to the advancement of the student's discipline.
+- For the limited number of rubrics completed, CSES Ph.D. students rate above proficient with an average of 3.5 and median of 4.0, indicating mastery of essential skills and contributing to the advancement of science through production of original and independent research.
+When averaging scores by student, all three students scored at least 3.1, indicating proficiency or better for research skills and originality in research. - The production of dissertation research that requires skills development and production of novel, publishable research that contributes to the advancement of the student's discipline.
 Thus, the student has multiple years to develop and refine relevant skills for utilization in science.

-• While the results from the rubric are encouraging, given the limited dataset, CSES needs to continue to collect data to assess achievement among Ph.D. graduate students.
+While the results from the rubric are encouraging, given the limited dataset, CSES needs to continue to collect data to assess achievement among Ph.D. graduate students.